Skip to content

 Bottom Line

-Although cases have been described as far back as the Middle Ages it wasn’t until 1906 when the organism, Bordetella pertussis, was isolated by Bordet and Gengou.
-Up to 16 million cases develop worldwide every year with the majority of cases being in the developing world.
+Although cases have been described as far back as the Middle Ages, it wasn’t until 1906 that Bordet and Gengou isolated the organism Bordetella pertussis.
+Up to 16 million cases develop worldwide every year, with the majority of cases in the developing world.
 Australia reported around 10,000 cases in 2009.
-Data from 2013 suggests it caused at least 61,000 deaths worldwide though this is likely to be a gross underestimate.
-Pertussis is one of the leading causes of vaccine preventable deaths worldwide.
+Data from 2013 suggests it caused at least 61,000 deaths worldwide, though this is likely to be a gross underestimate.
+Pertussis is one of the leading causes of vaccine-preventable deaths worldwide.

 My childhood was full of deep sorrow – colic, whooping cough, dread of ghosts, hell, Satan, and a deity in the sky who was angry when I ate too much plum cake” – George Eliot